MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/troubleshoot-on-prem.md

 ## Error "Invalid algorithm specified / Cryptography"
 If you receive this error, you need to be using the Microsoft Enhanced RSA and AES Cryptographic Provider.
 For more information, review the certificates requirements.
 Additionally, verify that the structure of the credentials.json file is correct.

+If you need to re-create the certificate using the correct provider, follow these steps:

+1. Create the certificate again with the correct provider.
+1. Change ConfigTemplate.xml
+1. Run the infrastructure scripts on all machines in the cluster, and make sure the Test-D365FOConfiguration.ps1 script passes.
+1. Reconfigure the environment from LCS.

-### Error "Partition is below target replica or instance count"
+## Error "Partition is below target replica or instance count"
 This is not a root error.
 This error means that the status of each node is not ready.
 For AXSF/AOS, the status could still be inBuild.
 Navigate to the Event Viewer to get root error.
-You can also find it here, c:\ProgramData\SF…

 ## Error "Unable to find certificate" when running Test-D365FOConfiguration.ps1
 If you receive this error, check to see if certificates/thumbprints are being combined for multiple purposes.
 For example, if the client and SessionAuthentication is combined, you will receive this error.
 We recommend that you do not to combine certificates.
 For more information, see the certificate requirements and check acl.csv for domain.com\user vs. domain\user (ex.
 NETBIOS structure).